Survey Results - Trainee feedback on Mills & Reeve

 6.00pm: Tonight we have an office ‘crazy golf’ social arranged by the Sports & Social committee.
 The office is very active at socialising often, which is a great way to meet colleagues in other teams.

 Managing partner: Claire Clarke

-Who we are: Mills & Reeve is a major UK law firm renowned for its outstanding service to national and international clients.
+Who we are: We are a major UK law firm renowned for our outstanding service to national and international clients.

 What we’re looking for: We want people who are ready for early responsibility because that is what we will give you.
-You will be highly motivated with excellent interpersonal skills, confidence and commercial awareness.
+You will be highly motivated with excellent interpersonal skills, initiative and business acumen.

 Perks: Flexible benefits scheme, pension scheme, life assurance, bonus scheme, 25 days’ holiday a year, sports and social committee, subsidised restaurants, season ticket loan, employee assistance programme, membership costs for junior lawyers groups.

-Sponsorship: Full course fees for the LPC and GDL while you are studying.
-Maintenance grant during the LPC year and GDL year.
+Sponsorship: Full course fees for the GDL and/or the LPC while you are studying.
+Maintenance grant during both the GDL and the LPC year.